KubeRocketCI/docs/versioned_docs/version-3.10/use-cases/custom-pipelines-flow.md

-# Creating and Using Custom Tekton Pipelines
+# Create and Use Custom Tekton Pipelines

 This use case explains how to create and use custom Tekton pipelines on the KubeRocketCI Platform.
 While KubeRocketCI offers pre-configured Tekton pipelines for common use cases, custom pipelines allow you to adapt workflows to meet unique project requirements.